bmclaugh28GH/Weather-Dashboard/README.md

 # Implementation

-My implementation uses moment.js to get current date and +1 thru +5.
+My implementation uses moment.js to get current date and days +1 thru +5.

 It uses bootstrap for a structure like this: